All Episodes

 Get out.

-No, we're gonna be here.
+No, we're going to be here.

-This is this and by the way, it's not news.
+And by the way, it's not news.

 There was no news made yesterday in this regard.

-He's always said that this would be a long entanglement and that it would probably outlast uh a two-term presidency of his.
+He's always said that this would be a long entanglement and that it would probably outlast a two-term presidency of his.

-Uh well, that you're changing the argument here, Dingy Harry.
+Well, you're changing the argument here, Dingy Harry.

-Vote to bring them home, then.
+Vote to bring him home then.

-I mean, that's you you can you really do this.
+I mean, you really do this.

-You can vote to bring them home.
+You can vote to bring him home.

 You can vote to cut off the funding, sir.

-If the president's lying about it, if he sees he's now got an open-ended commitment like this, and the American people were lied to, and they were never in for this, well, then cut the funding.
+If the president's lying about it, if he's now got an open-ended commitment like this, and the American people were lied to, and they were never in for this, well, then cut the funding.

 If you don't like the spy program, cut the funding.